Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Results

 When asked about their overall preference for XAI methods (see Figure~\ref{fig:xai-preference}), 50\% of the experts favored LIME, citing its clarity and ease of use.
 Another 40\% preferred SHAP, highlighting its depth and richness of information.
 The remaining 10\% found both methods equally effective.
-Several experts also suggested enhancements to both techniques, including better filtering irrelevant features and incorporating interactive elements to further support comprehension and trust in the explanations.
+Several experts also suggested improvements to both techniques, including filtering out irrelevant features and adding interactive elements to enhance comprehension and trust in the explanations.

 In summary, the qualitative findings reinforce and extend the quantitative results.
 While both LIME and SHAP are valuable for supporting expert interpretation of ATD classification, each method presents distinct strengths and trade-offs.
 These insights suggest that the choice between LIME and SHAP may ultimately depend on the specific needs and expertise of the intended audience and the complexity of the explanation task.